sosanzma/SPADE-FIWARE-Artifacts/README.rst

 Overview
 --------

 SPADE-FIWARE-Artifacts is a Python library that bridges SPADE (Smart Python Agent Development Environment) with FIWARE Context Brokers.
-It provides a robust toolkit for multi-agent systems to interact with FIWARE's context management system, supporting both Orion and Scorpio Context Brokers through NGSI-LD.
+It provides a  toolkit for multi-agent systems to interact with FIWARE's context management system, supporting both Orion and Scorpio Context Brokers through NGSI-LD.

 Key Features
 -----------